saltyorg/docs/docs/apps/dozzle.md

 ## What is it?

 [Dozzle](https://dozzle.dev/) is a small lightweight application with a web based interface to monitor Docker logs.
 It doesn’t store any log files.
 It is for live monitoring of your container logs only.
-Dozzle can only access logs written to sysout or syserr which is the same functionality as the `docker logs` command.
+Dozzle can only access logs written to stdout or stderr which is the same functionality as the `docker logs` command.
 See below for more info on that.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|